Mental Health

 In school we recognise the importance of good mental health and promoting the wellbeing of our pupils and staff.

-Our strategy for promoting wellbeing and supporting pupils who may have poor mental health is as follows:
+Our approaches for promoting wellbeing and supporting pupils who may have poor mental health include the following:

 - The school works closely with the Educational Psychology team on a whole school Mental Health and Wellbeing action plan to further develop and support in school.